YuanManfei/bongo_cat_points_sim/README.md

 # Bongo Cat Auto Typer

-A fun and user-friendly automatic typing application featuring a Bongo Cat theme.
-This tool simulates pressing the F13 key at configurable intervals to automate repetitive keyboard tasks.
+A fun and user-friendly automatic typing application designed specifically for the [Bongo Cat game on Steam](https://store.steampowered.com/app/3419430/Bongo_Cat/?l=schinese&curator_clanid=33923354).
+This tool simulates pressing the F13 key at configurable intervals to help earn points in the game automatically.

 ## Features